Generic Name: oseltamivir (os el TAM ih veer)

 To prevent flu symptoms: Take oseltamivir every 24 hours for 10 days or as prescribed.
 Follow your doctor's instructions.

-Use this medication for the entire length of time prescribed by your doctor.
-Your symptoms may get better before the infection is completely treated.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Tell your doctor if your symptoms do not improve, or if they get worse.

 Store oseltamivir capsules at room temperature away from moisture and heat.